-In this two-course certificate program, you will develop the skills and vision to lead cross-system improvements, implement instructional reform and ensure a high-quality continuum of learning for students in preschool through third grade regardless of race, class, culture or zip code.
+In this certificate program, you will develop the skills and vision to lead cross-system improvements, implement instructional reform and ensure a high-quality continuum of learning for students in preschool through third grade regardless of race, class, culture or zip code.

 We will examine strategies for aligning elementary schools with community-based early learning programs, which help improve organizational practice and contribute to comprehensive P–3 approaches.
-You will strengthen your ability to effectively implement reforms — Common Core, Early Learning and Development Guidelines, teacher evaluations, WaKIDS and Early Achievers — in ways that benefit young children and education professionals.
+You'll strengthen your ability to effectively implement reforms in ways that benefit young children and education professionals.
 You'll also learn innovative methods for engaging families, teachers and communities in strategically closing opportunity and achievement gaps as early as possible.

 Elementary school and PreK–8 school principals and assistant principals, in partnership with early learning directors and program managers from Head Start, ECEAP, and public and private child care programs.
 Participants will be most successful when they enroll as a collaborative team that represents early learning and PreK–8 administrators.